 Dolphin Cayman vs. Quantum

-These Dolphin robotic pool cleaners have a similar design and therefore share key features such as the top-access filter, rubber tracks and SmartNav 2.0 navigation.
-They both have floating power cables without an anti-tangle swivel device and might suffer from twisted cords that require untwisting after every cleaning cycle.
+These Dolphin robotic pool cleaners have a roughly similar design and therefore share key features such as the top-access filter, rubber tracks and smart navigation.

-Dolphin Cayman: Verdict
+Dolphin Cayman: My Verdict